quou/quo/README.md

  - Basic maths

 ## Planned features
+ - Input
+ - 3D rendering pipeline
  - Wayland and Android support
- - 3D rendering pipeline
  - Audio
  - MacOS support (This is going to take a while, as it will mean adding support for Metal as well as OpenGL, since MacOS's OpenGL support is pretty shaky).